Anni-Bamwenda/multimodal-adhd-sex-prediction/README.md

 # Multimodal Prediction of ADHD Outcome and Sex

+**TL;DR**
-This repository implements a **multimodal machine learning pipeline** for predicting two targets:
+This repository implements a **leakage-free, multimodal machine learning pipeline** for **multi-output classification** of:

 - **ADHD_Outcome** (binary)
 - **Sex_F** (binary)

-using a combination of:
-- categorical metadata
-- quantitative clinical metadata
-- functional connectome features
+using heterogeneous data sources including categorical metadata, quantitative clinical features, and high-dimensional functional connectome matrices.

-The project emphasizes **engineering rigor, reproducibility, and honest evaluation**, following best practices used in research and production ML systems.
+The project emphasizes **engineering rigor, reproducibility, and honest evaluation**, following best practices used in modern research and production ML systems.

-Note: The project was done as part of Wids Datathon 2025.
-More details about the datathon can be found [here](https://www.kaggle.com/competitions/widsdatathon2025/overview).
+> This work was developed as part of the **WiDS Datathon 2025**.
+> Competition details are available [here](https://www.kaggle.com/competitions/widsdatathon2025/overview).

 ---
 ## 🔍 Problem Setting

-The dataset consists of three modalities:
+The dataset contains three distinct modalities:

-- **Categorical metadata** (demographics, clinical flags)
+- **Categorical metadata** — demographics and clinical flags
-- **Quantitative metadata** (numerical measures)
+- **Quantitative metadata** — numerical clinical measurements
-- **Functional connectome matrices** (high-dimensional neuroimaging features)
+- **Functional connectome matrices** — high-dimensional neuroimaging features

-The task is **multi-output classification**: each subject has *two correlated labels* that must be predicted jointly.
+The task is **multi-output classification**, where each subject has *two correlated targets* that are predicted jointly.

+Rather than treating these as independent problems, this project models them together to capture shared structure and correlations across tasks

 ---